Book The Billionaire World Hanne Nabintu Herland How Marxism Serves the Elite

-Historian and philosopher of science, Thomas S. Kuhn has showed how subjective much of the research at universities really is.
+Historian and philosopher of science, Thomas S. Kuhn has showed how subjective much of the research within the social sciences really is.

 Subjective research: Herbert Marcuse and the New Left' strategy to silence the Majority: Hanne Herland Report